Reggie Pepper

 Reginald "Reggie" Pepper is a fictional character who appears in seven short stories by English author P. G. Wodehouse.
-Reggie is a young man-about-town who gets drawn into trouble trying to help his pals.
+Reggie is a young man-about-town who gets drawn into trouble by trying to help his pals.
 He is considered to be an early prototype for Bertie Wooster, who, along with his valet Jeeves, is one of Wodehouse's most famous creations.

 The Reggie Pepper stories were originally published in magazines.
 Four were included in My Man Jeeves (1919), and the other stories appeared in later miscellaneous collections.
 The stories were not all collected in one short story collection until they were featured, along with several early Jeeves stories, in the 1997 collection Enter Jeeves.

 Two of the four Reggie Pepper stories published in My Man, Jeeves were later rewritten by Wodehouse as Jeeves stories, and one was rewritten as a Mr. Mulliner story.

 Inspiration

 Reggie Pepper was inspired by the English "dude" roles that Wodehouse saw on the New York stage, and by the stock Edwardian aristocrat parts that Wodehouse had seen played by comedian George Grossmith Jr.